islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 In a microservices architecture, each application component runs as its own service.
 They are built around business capabilities, and each service performs a single function.
 Microservices can be written by using different frameworks and programming languages, and they **communicate with other services via a well-defined application programming interface (API)**.
 Finally, you can _deploy them independently—as a single service, or as a group of services_.

-In this optional lab, you will migrate a monolithic application that runs in a standard Node.js server to a containerized Docker environment.
-You will then refactor the application into microservices and deploy it to a containerized environment that is orchestrated by Amazon Elastic Container Service (Amazon ECS).
+In this optional lab, you will **migrate a monolithic application that runs in a standard Node.js server to a containerized Docker environment**.
+You will then refactor the application into microservices and deploy it to a containerized environment that is orchestrated **by Amazon Elastic Container Service (Amazon ECS)**.
 The Node.js application implements the functions of a simple message board where users can create topic threads, and post messages on each thread.